 Rule 28: A fair catch is a catch made direct from a kick or a throw forward, or a knock on by one of the opposite side, or from a punt-out or punt-on (see Rules 29 and 30), provided the catcher makes a mark with his heel at the spot where he made the catch and no other of his side touch the ball.
 (See Rules 43 and 44.)

-Like today, a fair catch could occur on a punt or kickoff, and as we saw last week when covering Rule 27, a fair catch applied when an opponent threw the ball forward or knocked it on.
+Like today, a fair catch could occur on a punt or kickoff.
+As we saw last week when covering Rule 27, a fair catch applied when an opponent threw the ball forward or knocked it on.
 Besides those situations, a fair catch could occur on puntouts or punt-ons, defined by Rules 29 and 30, which we will cover in the next two weeks.